-Outcomes
+Course Outcomes

-- The students will be outfitted with hands-on knowledge in the quantitative chemical analysis - Would be confident in handling energy storage systems and would be able combat chemical corrosion - Would have acquired the practical skill to handle the analytical methods with confidence. - Would feel comfortable to think of design materials with the requisite properties
+- Would be confident in handling energy storage systems and would be able combat chemical corrosion - Would have acquired the practical skill to handle the analytical methods with confidence. - Would feel comfortable to think of design materials with the requisite properties - Would be in a postion to technically address the water related problems.